rusoto/rusoto/RELEASING.md

 Rusoto uses [semantic versioning 2.0.0](http://semver.org/).

+### Rusoto dependencies

+Rusoto depends on crates such as `rusoto_credential` and `rusoto_codegen`.
+These are usually published before publishing the main Rusoto crate.

-### Codegen crate
+### Publishing walkthrough:

-The `rusoto_codegen` crate is published separately from the main `rusoto` crate and must be published first since the main crate depends on it.

-The release procedures for the codegen crate is the same as described below except:

-* Tags are only applied for the root `rusoto` crate.
-* Before the `rusoto` crate is published, its dependency on `rusoto_codegen` should be updated to reflect the newly published version.
+1. Bump version numbers and versions required in cargo.toml files for: `rusoto_credentials` (if needed), `rusoto_codegen` (if needed) and main `rusoto` crate.
+2. For credential and codegen crates, run `cargo publish --dry-run --allow-dirty` to simulate a publish.
+This will catch errors such as malformed Cargo.toml or missing required fields.
+3. If no errors, commit to master.
+4. Publish the credential and/or codegen crates with `cargo publish` in their directories.
+5. Last check for main crate, run from the root of the Rusoto project: `cargo publish --dry-run`
+6. If good, publish new version of Rusoto: `cargo publish`.
+7. Tag master, push tags to github.

 ### Git tags

 To release version 0.4.0:

-1. Ensure `cargo package` completes as expected.
-It's a good idea to inspect the related output.
-2. On master, bump the version in Cargo.toml to the new version.
-In this example, we'll set it to 0.4.0.
-3. Update Cargo.toml to reflect the new version of the `rusoto_codegen` crate that was just published.
-4. Commit to master.
-5. Use an annotated tag on the commit with the version bump: `git tag -a v0.4.0 -m "0.4.0 release."`
+1. Use an annotated tag on the commit with the version bump: `git tag -a v0.4.0 -m "0.4.0 release."`
-6. Push changes, including tags, to Github: `git push --tags origin`.
+2. Push changes, including tags, to Github: `git push --tags origin`.

-### Crate publishing

-To publish on crates.io:

-1. `cargo package`
-2. `cargo publish`

 ### Release notes